You probably already know what a trial is, but most people are unfamiliar with “preliminary hearings” in Nevada.

 Most of the time.
 If you were indicted by a grand jury (which happens in only a small minority of criminal cases), then you do not have the right to a preliminary hearing.
 Otherwise, you do have the right to a preliminary hearing if you were charged with a felony or gross misdemeanor in Nevada.

 When do preliminary hearings occur in Las Vegas cases?

 You have the right to a preliminary hearing two weeks after your arraignment (which is your first major court appearance where you are formally charged).
 However, most preliminary hearings tend to occur two to three months into a case so your attorney has ample time to prepare.
-You can also ask the court to subpoena witnesses in Nevada to testify on your behalf.
+You can also ask the court to subpoena witnesses to testify on your behalf.